 Not to be out done by our boy’s basketball team, our girl’s basketball team in 2001 also won the 10th region basketball title.
 They advanced to play in the girl’s sweet sixteen tournament themselves.
 That year we also had an unbelievable feat accomplished when Katie Schwegmann was named Mrs. Kentucky in basketball.
 This is the highest honor given to the top player in the entire state of Kentucky.

 During this time of 2000-2001 and 2002-2003, Bishop Brossart High School peeked in its enrollment.
 During those two school years, the enrollment at BBHS was 435 students.

 2008 saw BBHS take steps into our future with the purchase of 25.5 acres of land at the beginning of Gilbert Ridge Road in Alexandria.
 This land will hold the future athletic complex which will include a football/track/soccer stadium and baseball and softball fields.

-Finally, in April of 2013, groundbreaking ceremony was held for the latest expansion of our campus.
-Then in August of 2014 students began the school year using this most recent expansion which included the Munninghoff Family Performing Arts Center, St. Francis of Assisi Chapel, Library, offices, and other new facilities.
+In April of 2013, a groundbreaking ceremony was held for the latest expansion of our campus.
+In August of 2014, students began the school year using this most recent expansion which included the Munninghoff Family Performing Arts Center, St. Francis of Assisi Chapel, Library, offices, and other new facilities.

 In April 2016, the new addition was named the Wilfred H. Neltner Center as a sign of our appreciation of his gift to help make the addition a reality.
 In the fall of 2017, we began to see the future athletic complex, the Mustang Athletic Complex (MAC), become a reality.
 The major earthwork is finished and we will soon have an outdoor athletic facility for our student-athletes to use.